veeso-dev/blog.veeso.dev/src/blog/post-11/index-en.md

 ---
 date: '2024-04-12 12:30:00'
 slug: 'the-bitcoin-utopia-is-a-lie'
-title: "The Bitcoin Utopia is a Lie"
+title: 'The Bitcoin Utopia is a Lie'
-subtitle: "Why we all have been lied about Bitcoin"
+subtitle: 'Why we all have been lied about Bitcoin'
 author: 'veeso'
 featuredImage: ./featured.jpeg
 lang: en